 Part 2: Trip Report

 You read that correctly.
 I did indeed start this hike at night.
 Due to some unforeseen circumstances.
-I left northern Virginia around 4pm on a Friday.
-I did not arrive to the trailhead until around 930pm that night.
-My original plan was to camp at Masten near the trailhead, but due to the length of the trail, and the amount of time I had to complete it, I decided to knock-out a few miles on the first night.
-After getting my gear together, I hit the trail around 10pm.
+I left Northern Virginia around 16:00 on a Friday.
+I did not arrive at the trailhead until around 21:30.
+My original plan was to camp at Masten near the trailhead, but due to the length of the trail and the amount of time I had to complete it, I decided to knock out a few miles on the first night.
+After getting my gear together, I hit the trail around 22:00.
 The weather was cool, and the sky was peppered with stars shining bright silver.
 Night hiking is always a little uncanny, and I only ever do it if I am trying to get somewhere quickly.
-For example, When I hiked the Knobstone Trail, I once packed up my camp and night hiked the 15 remaining miles in the dark to the trailhead because I was so sick of that trail.
-That is a story for another time though.
+For example, when I hiked the Knobstone Trail, I once packed up my camp and night hiked the 15 remaining miles in the dark to the trailhead because I was so sick of that trail.
+That is a story for another time, though.

 I don’t have much to say about this section of the OLP.
-It was too dark to see anything, the trail was pretty flat with a gentle incline.
+It was too dark to see anything; the trail was pretty flat with a gentle incline.
 After 4 miles, I found a backcountry campsite right before Hillsgrove Road.
-There was no other tents near me, so I set up mine, used my new Bivy Stick to tell my wife I was safe, and I passed out around 1230am.
+There were no other tents near me, so I set up mine, used my new Bivy Stick to tell my wife I was safe, and I passed out around 00:30.

-My alarm went off at 6am, which was a bold choice seeing as I went to bed after midnight.
-My body was not ready to wake up yet, so I reset it for 7am. when it went off again, I stayed awake this time.
-Emerging from my tent, the sunlight was a welcome friend after hiking in darkness.
-I packed my gear, ate a quick breakfast and set off.
+My alarm went off at 06:00, which was a bold choice, seeing as I went to bed after midnight.
+My body was not ready to wake up yet, so I reset it for 0700.
+When it went off again, I stayed awake this time.
+Emerging from my tent, the sunlight was a welcome friend after hiking in the darkness.
+I packed my gear, ate a quick breakfast, and set off.

-A mile and a half down the trail, was a really nice Adirondack style Sprout Point Shelter.
-I cursed myself for not doing the research as that would have been a much better place to camp, and it was empty.
-I took a short break to admire the nearby Sprout Point vista and continued on.
+A mile and a half down the trail was a really nice Adirondack-style Sprout Point Shelter.
+I cursed myself for not researching, as that would have been a much better place to camp, and it was empty.
+I took a short break to admire the nearby Sprout Point vista and continued.
 Finally, around mile 6, I ran into the first hikers I had seen on the trip.
 I thought this was a popular trail, and was very surprised I did not run into anyone yet, as the lot at the trailhead was pretty full.
-The OLP was mostly flat the next few miles through dense forest.
+The OLP was mostly flat for the next few miles through dense forest.
 The first real climb came around mile 8, which led to the Sharp Top vista.
-There was a perfectly placed picnic bench right near the view, so i took my shoes off and had a nice lunch.
-The hikers I passed earlier made it the vista as well.
+There was a perfectly placed picnic bench right near the view, so I took my shoes off and had a nice lunch.
+The hikers I passed earlier made it to the vista as well.
 We chatted for a few minutes.
-They were from the Baltimore area, and were also doing the Old Loggers Path Loop.
-Eventually they went on their way, and I enjoyed the rest of my lunch.
+They were from the Baltimore area and were also doing the Old Loggers Path Loop.
+Eventually, they went on their way, and I enjoyed the rest of my lunch.

 From Sharp Top, I descended back into the forest, and a few miles later, I made it to Pleasant Stream, the first water source of my hike.
 More accurately, I passed dozens of small streambeds before Pleasant Stream, but they were all bone-dry (more on that in the water section under part 3).
 During wetter months, I read that Pleasant stream was a fairly deep and sometimes dangerous river crossing.
 While I was resting, the deepest it got was to my ankles, and I could rock-hop across.
 I guess it had been a really dry summer after all.
 I chugged a few liters of water, filtered some more to carry, and followed the orange blazes back into the forest.

-Not long after that, I passed the second water source at Long Run stream, I crossed that river and spent the next 3 miles going up to Sullivan Mountain.
-Admiring the views, from the outcropping, I took a second lunch break, and once again was passed by the Baltimore hikers again.
-At this point, it was around 2pm, and I knew I didn’t want to go too much further.
-The Doe Run shelter was only 2 miles ahead, and the only hikers I passed were the previously mentioned ones, so if I arrived at the shelter early enough I would not have a problem nabbing a spot.
+Not long after that, I passed the second water source at Long Run stream, I crossed that river, and spent the next 3 miles going up to Sullivan Mountain.
+Admiring the views from the outcropping, I took a second lunch break, and once again was passed by the Baltimore hikers.
+At this point, it was around 1400, and I knew I didn’t want to go too much further.
+The Doe Run shelter was only 2 miles ahead, and the only hikers I passed were the previously mentioned ones, so if I arrived at the shelter early enough, I would not have a problem nabbing a spot.

 When I woke up, I was still the only one in the shelter.
-Because i did not have to take down my tent, I was able to get ready much quicker than usual, and I was out of camp by 630am.
+Because I did not have to take down my tent, I was able to get ready much quicker than usual, and I was out of camp by 06:30.

-I passed a few more tents less than a mile down, and continued through another flat section.
-The OLP eventually intersects with Yellow Dog Road, and Yellow Dog Stream.
-The trail follows this stream downhill the next few miles until it intersects with Rock Run.
-This in my opinion, is the highlight of the trip.
-Rock Run was stunning miniature canyon containing waterfalls, deep swimming holes with water as clear as glass.
-When I arrived the crisp early morning air still persisted, not giving way to the humid summer day quite yet.
+I passed a few more tents less than a mile down and continued through another flat section.
+The OLP eventually intersects with Yellow Dog Road and Yellow Dog Stream.
+The trail follows this stream downhill for the next few miles until it intersects with Rock Run.
+This, in my opinion, is the highlight of the trip.
+Rock Run was a stunning miniature canyon containing waterfalls, deep swimming holes with water as clear as glass.
+When I arrived, the crisp early morning air persisted, not giving way to the humid summer day quite yet.
 If it were warmer, I would have taken a dip.
-Neighboring the canyon, were a few tent spots.
-I enjoyed a short break at the gorge, noting the large fish that swam in steam.
-After a little while I started rehydrating for the final 7 miles of my hike.
+Neighboring the canyon were a few tent spots.
+I enjoyed a short break at the gorge, noting the large fish that swam in the stream.
+After a little while, I started rehydrating for the final 7 miles of my hike.

 The last section was mostly uphill.
-The OLP followed the path of Rock Run and I gradually went higher and higher until the echoes of rushing water gave way to the sounds of the forest.
-Once I arrived to Krimm Road, I followed that until the trail crossed back into the forest for the final 2 mile descent back into Masten, and to Ol’ Silver, faithfully waiting where I parked her.
+The OLP followed the path of Rock Run, and I gradually went higher and higher until the echoes of rushing water gave way to the sounds of the forest.
+Once I arrived at Krimm Road, I followed that until the trail crossed back into the forest for the final 2-mile descent back into Masten, and to Ol’ Silver, faithfully waiting where I parked her.

 Logistics:

-The OLP is a a loop, so you will begin at the same point that you end.
-There is a good sized parking lot at the ghost town of Masten (I counted at least other 6 cars with room to spare).
+The OLP is a loop, so you will begin at the same point that you end.
+There is a good-sized parking lot at the ghost town of Masten (I counted at least another 6 cars with room to spare).
 The lot also has two portable toilets, and it is right near the trailhead.
 To get there.
-You will have to drive over 8 miles of narrow gravel, forest roads.
+You will have to drive over 8 miles of narrow, gravel, forest roads.
 Make sure to download the area to your GPS because I had no reception on those roads.
 I also would suggest taking a higher clearance vehicle because my Mazda 3 sedan felt every bit of those rocks its tires kicked up.

 Water: